Charleston, South Carolina: Music

 The Gullah community has had a tremendous influence on music in Charleston, especially when it comes to the early development of jazz music.
-In turn, the music of Charleston has had an influence on that of the rest of the country.
+In turn, Charleston's music has influenced the rest of the country.
 The geechee dances that accompanied the music of the dock workers in Charleston followed a rhythm that inspired Eubie Blake's "Charleston Rag" and later James P. Johnson's "Charleston", as well as the dance craze that defined a nation in the 1920s.
 "Ballin' the Jack", which was a popular dance in the years before "Charleston", was written by native Charlestonian Chris Smith.

 The Jenkins Orphanage was established in 1891 by the Rev. Daniel J. Jenkins in Charleston.
-The orphanage accepted donations of musical instruments and Rev. Jenkins hired local Charleston musicians and Avery Institute Graduates to tutor the boys in music.
-As a result, Charleston musicians became proficient on a variety of instruments and were able to read music expertly.
+The orphanage accepted donations of musical instruments, and Rev. Jenkins hired local Charleston musicians and Avery Institute Graduates to tutor the boys in music.
+As a result, Charleston musicians became proficient on various instruments and could read music expertly.
 These traits set Jenkins musicians apart and helped land some of them positions in big bands with Duke Ellington and Count Basie.
 William "Cat" Anderson, Jabbo Smith, and Freddie Green are but a few of the alumni who became professional musicians.
 Orphanages around the country began to develop brass bands in the wake of the Jenkins Orphanage Band's success.

 As many as five bands were on tour during the 1920s.
 The Jenkins Orphanage Band played in the inaugural parades of Presidents Theodore Roosevelt and William Taft and toured the US and Europe.
 The band also played on Broadway for the play "Porgy" by DuBose and Dorothy Heyward, a stage version of their novel of the same title.
 The story was based in Charleston and featured the Gullah community.
-The Heywards insisted on hiring the real Jenkins Orphanage Band to portray themselves on stage.
-Only a few years later, DuBose Heyward collaborated with George and Ira Gershwin to turn his novel into the now famous opera, Porgy and Bess (so named so as to distinguish it from the play).
+The Heywards insisted on hiring the genuine Jenkins Orphanage Band to portray themselves on stage.
+Only a few years later, DuBose Heyward collaborated with George and Ira Gershwin to turn his novel into the now famous opera, Porgy and Bess (so named to distinguish it from the play).
 George Gershwin and Heyward spent the summer of 1934 at Folly Beach outside of Charleston writing this "folk opera", as Gershwin called it.
 Porgy and Bess is considered one of the first Great American Operas and is widely performed.

 To this day, Charleston is home to many musicians in all genres.
+For example, Heyrocco is a local indie band.

 Live theater

-Charleston has a vibrant theater scene and is home to America's first theater.
+Charleston has a vibrant theater scene, home to America's first theater.
 Most of the theaters are part of the League of Charleston Theatres, better known as Theatre Charleston.
 Some of the city's theaters include: